 Bandoppler holds a special place in my heart.
 As I look back over my writing and editing work over the years, volunteering as an Associate Editor for Bandoppler was where I cut my teeth.
 The incomparable Chris Estey, Bandoppler's Editor in Chief, has always been my most encouraging writing coach.
 Had Chris been born a few decades earlier, I'm convinced he'd be one of the beat poet greats.
 Fortunately for us, he cranks out great content as a writer for the KEXP blog and runs a cool boutique PR and media agency, Big Freak Media.

 Anyway.
 Bandoppler.
-The brilliant Jason Dodd began Bandoppler as an online zine in the late nineties, fueled by the idea that a great magazine has the capacity to sell "spirit, ideas, language [and ultimately] virtue".
-Bandoppler was inspired by gonzo 70s rock magazine Creem, and the short lived 90s great, Grand Royal Magazine.
+The brilliant Jason Dodd began Bandoppler as an online zine in the late nineties, fueled by the idea that a great magazine can sell "spirit, ideas, language [and ultimately] virtue."
+Bandoppler was inspired by gonzo 70s rock magazine Creem, and the short-lived 90s great, Grand Royal Magazine.
 Fortunately, Jason and Chris were kind enough to give me a shot at writing a few pieces along the way.
 A few years later, Jason decided it was time to bring the magic to print.
-The Stranger, Seattle’s alt-weekly reviewed the magazine in 2003 and said this about issue #1:
+The Stranger, Seattle's alt-weekly, reviewed the magazine in 2003 and said this about issue #1:

 Incidentally, the Bandoppler articles I'm most proud of are the Starflyer 59 and US Maple pieces.
 Thanks for noticing, The Stranger.

 The Cool War piece was a tribute of sorts to the band and my time on the road with them.
-They had a new record out titled "Old", and my aim was to trace the elusive nature of their ascetic.
+They had a new record out titled "Old," and I aimed to trace the elusive nature of their ascetic.

-US Maple’s music came at that perfect time of life.
-I was in a typical quarter life crisis, and US Maple’s “music” met me when I simply had no idea what the hell I was doing with my life.
+US Maple's music came at that perfect time of life.
+I was in a typical quarter-life crisis, and US Maple's "music" met me when I simply had no idea what the hell I was doing with my life.
 It was a perfect pairing.
-The hilarity of a drunk no-talent uncle and his classic rock infused blues band collectively tripping down a flight of stairs while in mid performance perfectly fit that time of my life.
+The hilarity of a drunk no-talent uncle and his classic rock-infused blues band collectively tripping down a flight of stairs while in mid-performance perfectly fit that time of my life.
 As it turns out, this article was chosen as a best-of type piece for Measure Magazine in 2003.
-Check out this documentary teaser where Steve Albini weighs in on the preplexing nature of all things US Maple.
+Check out this documentary teaser where Steve Albini weighs in on the perplexing nature of all things US Maple.

-As an active Seattle-based musician in the 90s and early 2000s, I’ve had the chance to rub elbows with great talent.
-Though my own musical endeavors have been modest, I’ve either shared the stage, and even lived with some of Seattle’s indie rock greats.
+As an active Seattle-based musician in the 90s and early 2000s, I've rubbed elbows with great talent.
+Though my own musical endeavors have been modest, I've either shared the stage and even lived with some of Seattle's indie rock greats.
 Damien Jurado is one of them.

 In 2005, I met Paste Magazine's Editor in Chief, I pitched a Damien story, and he went for it.
 This piece was a lot of fun reflecting on Jurado's music and lyrical depth, as well as my own anecdotes of knowing Jurado personally.

-By the late oughts, Bandoppler’s short lived glory days had fizzled out.
+By the late oughts, Bandoppler's short-lived glory days had fizzled out.
 Fortunately, I got an opportunity to write for a great wellness consulting start-up called Community Creature.
 As far as I know, the company never quite got off the ground, but I loved their vision.
-Corporate wellness programs (you know, stop smoking, join a weight loss program for insentives) were one dimensional.
+Corporate wellness programs (you know, stop smoking, join a weight loss program for incentives) were one dimensional.

 Community Creature aimed to bring wellness consultation to corporate culture as well.
-Wellness isn't simply physical well-being, but also about relational health within the workplace.
-The creative session that I sat in on for my writing brief was headed up by non other than Jesse Bryan, the guy who co-founded Seattle Creative Agency, Belief.
+Wellness isn't merely physical well-being, but also about relational health within the workplace.
+The creative session that I sat in on for my writing brief was headed up by none other than Jesse Bryan, the guy who co-founded Seattle Creative Agency, Belief.

-After professional detours in both the tech world and property insurance, I got back on track in the world of words with my friend Mike Wilkerson’s book, "Redemption".
-Both Mike and I were serving together in a Seattle based church and he had been commissioned to write a book for their recovery ministry.
-He opted for the simple task (sarcasm) of tackling the biblical Exodus story to illustrate the narrative of suffering, sin, alienation and hope of redemption.
-The Exodus isn’t simply ancient religious history.
-It’s a narrative for life.
-Mike had never written a book before so he reached out to friends to see who’d be willing to read through his chapter drafts.
-I had time on my hands so I signed up.
-What I discovered through that process was that Mike developed into a really good writer, that book-length writing is very complex, and that I really enjoyed editing.
+After professional detours in both the tech world and property insurance, I got back on track in the world of words with my friend Mike Wilkerson's book, Redemption.
+Both Mike and I were serving together in a Seattle based church, and he was commissioned to write a book for their recovery ministry.
+He opted for the simple task (sarcasm) of tackling the biblical Exodus story to illustrate the narrative of suffering, sin, alienation, and hope of redemption.
+The Exodus isn't only ancient religious history.
+It's a narrative for life.
+Mike had never written a book before, so he reached out to friends to see who'd be willing to read through his chapter drafts.
+I had time on my hands, so I signed up.
+What I discovered through that process was that Mike developed into an excellent writer, that book-length writing is very complex, and that I really enjoyed editing.
 A lot.
 Helping Mike with his book was a great introduction to editing.
-Here’s what Mike has to say via LinkedIn about working together on Redemption:
+Here's what Mike has to say via LinkedIn about working together on Redemption:

 "Matt Johnson is an outstanding writer and editor.
 I cannot recommend him highly enough.
 Matt was one of two key editorial companions who helped me in the writing of my book Redemption.
 I wrote in the Acknowledgements of that book: "Matt has taught me to hone my writing style through many, many substantial edits.
 His fingerprints are on every single chapter."

-His sensibilities are an ideal blend of theological passion, pastoral sensitivity and cultural savvy.
-At the big picture level, he understands the strategy of a book; and at the level of every single word, he knows how to make a sentence pop, delivering on that big strategy with verbal vibrance, line after line.
+His sensibilities are an ideal blend of theological passion, pastoral sensitivity, and cultural savvy.
+At the big-picture level, he understands the strategy of a book; and at the level of every single word, he knows how to make a sentence pop, delivering on that big strategy with verbal vibrancy, line after line.